Program Review and Approval Procedures

 There are three Program Proposal Forms institutions shall use for new programs and requests to discontinue programs.

-- The Baccalaureate Program Proposal Form is used to request a new bachelor’s program and to discontinue, expand, or consolidate an existing bachelor’s program.
+The Baccalaureate Program Proposal Form: used to request a new bachelor’s program and to discontinue, expand, or consolidate an existing bachelor’s program.

-- The Graduate and Doctorate Program Proposal Form is used to request a new graduate or doctorate program and to discontinue, expand, or consolidate an existing graduate/doctorate program.
+The Graduate and Doctorate Program Proposal Form: used to request a new graduate or doctorate program and to discontinue, expand, or consolidate an existing graduate or doctorate program.

-- The Other Academic Program Activity and Professional-Technical Education (PTE) Proposal Form is used to create a new option, emphasis, minor, certificate, or instructional/research unit, as well as to discontinue, expand, or consolidate an existing program.
+The Other Academic Program Activity and Professional-Technical Education (PTE) Proposal Form: used to create a new option, emphasis, minor, certificate, or instructional/research unit, as well as to discontinue, expand, or consolidate an existing program.
 A Scope and Sequence, PTE Form Attachment B, is still required for professional-technical education requests.